-This depends on the language, how much work is involved and in what format you would like to receive the final version.
+This depends on the language, the amount of work involved, and the format in which you would like to receive the final version.
 Each project is priced individually.
 If you can supply sample pages of the original document, we can get a good idea of your requirements.